 Marijuana and Addiction

 Legalization of marijuana can influence the impression that the substance is not harmful or potentially risky.
-According to data from the National Institute on Drug Abuse adolescents who use marijuana are four to seven times more likely to develop a marijuana use disorder compared to the likelihood of developing the same disorder as an adult.
+According to data from the article Marijuana Addictive at National Institute on Drug Abuse adolescents who use marijuana are four to seven times more likely to develop a marijuana use disorder compared to the likelihood of developing the same disorder as an adult.
 Dr. Becker states, “It isn’t a myth that marijuana use precedes the use of other drugs.
 Research has documented that marijuana use in adolescence can influence addictive behaviors later in life.”

 Talking With Your Teen